Parent page: Workspace Configuration

 For a new lifecycle definition – distinguished by a '+' suffix – either use the

-In either case the suffix will be removed and the new (or modified) definition will be available as part of the set of lifecycle definitions available to the server.
+In either case, the suffix will be removed and the new (or modified) definition will be available as part of the set of lifecycle definitions available to the Workspace.

 In the spirit of facilitating a clear and transparent audit trail – of whom changed what, and when – details of when a lifecycle definition was last modified are provided at the bottom-right of its tab.